13zebras/work-projects-skills/README.md

 # Work, Projects, Skills - Tom Stine

-Below is a listing with URL's of websites I have developed or helped develop, all using Next.js and React.
+Websites I have developed or helped develop, all using Next.js and React.

+*note: most of these are private repos, so I cannot link to the source code*

 ## Freelance

 [BOS Mint Pass Shop](https://bos-store.vercel.app/)

 ## Work with Lucky Dog Studios

-*note: these are all private repos, so I cannot link to the source code*

 #### Floating Apes Affiliation
 - [Staking](https://floating-apes-staking.vercel.app/)